People are mostly insane.

 Let’s compare the value added by the GTAA manager to the value added by the equity fund manager discussed above.
 The equity fund manager produced total gross returns of 11.25%, but the stock market itself was responsible for 9% of that, so the manager’s gross value add was 2.25%.
 Of that 2.25%, fees and costs consume 1.25% or 56% of the value.

 On the other hand, the GTAA fund delivered gross returns of 8% + 1.25% in fees and costs = 9.25%.
 Per the equations above, the fund manager was responsible for (8% – 4% = 4%) of those returns, and the market contributed 4%.
 Gross of fees, the GTAA fund delivered 4%+1.25% = 5.25% of gross value independent of the market.
 Of that, fees and costs of 1.25% consumed 1.25%/5.25% = 24% of this value, while 76% of the value accrued to investors in the fund.

 Figure 3.
 Breakdown of value contributions from market and manager for hypothetical GTAA fund.

-The moral of this (admittedly slightly long) story is that it is not economically valid to think about fees and costs as a percentage of total return because for traditional funds, most of the heavy lifting is done by the market, not the manager.
+The moral of this (admittedly slightly long and convoluted) story is that it is not economically valid to think about fees and costs as a percentage of total return because for traditional funds, most of the heavy lifting is done by the market, not the manager.
 In fact, where a traditional mutual fund manager is able to add value, most of that value is consumed by the fund itself in fees and costs.

 At the same time, if a manager is truly generating returns independent of an easily (and cheaply) trackable index portfolio, then the manager may indeed be delivering value, most of which accrues directly to investors.